bernedom/SI/doc/installation-guide.md

 # Installing `SI`

-The default installation location for SI is  `/usr/local/lib/SI`.
-SI can be installed using raw cmake, cpack (cmakes package mechanism), or as a conan.io package provided from [Bintray](https://bintray.com/bernedom/conan/SI%3ASI)
+The default installation location for SI is  `/usr/local/lib/si`.
+SI can be installed using raw cmake, cpack (cmakes package mechanism), or as a conan.io package provided from [conan center](https://conan.io/center/si).
+Early access to conan packages for unstable versions is available from [Bintray](https://bintray.com/bernedom/conan/si%3ASI)

 ## Installing using cmake